 Conversations about private marketplaces can get just about as heated as political debates these days.
 Conflicting headlines suggest one day that PMPs are dead while others tout them as the only way to buy safely.
-Trying to decide on a definition has become somewhat difficult as well – is the inventory exclusive, is there priority, or is inventory segmented on a unique factor (i.e. data or vertical)?
+Trying to decide on a PMP definition in advertising has become somewhat difficult as well – is the inventory exclusive, is there priority, or is inventory segmented on a unique factor (i.e. data or vertical)?

 Well, surprise!
 SSPs can create PMP deals for advertisers too and have a wealth of data and insights available to help you to forecast, troubleshoot and optimize your deals.
 It makes sense, given that the SSP is the literal lynchpin between the buyer (DSP + agency or brand) and the publisher.
 We see billions of ad impressions daily and offer multiple targetable parameters for every impression.